Neurosurgery

 Common Neurosurgical Procedures

-A spinal injury can affect any part of the spine, including the neck (cervical spine), upper to middle back (thoracic spine), or lower back (lumbar spine).
+Spinal injuries can affect different parts of the spine, including the neck (cervical spine), upper to middle back (thoracic spine), or lower back (lumbar spine).

-The main types of spine injuries are disc or vertebral injuries and spinal cord injuries.
-Discs act as cushions between the bones of the spine (vertebrae).
-The spine protects the spinal cord, a band of nerves that connect your body to your brain.
-Trauma to the head or spine can damage the discs, vertebrae, and may impact the spinal cord, which can compress nerves and can cause a variety of symptoms, including pain and numbness.
+These injuries primarily fall into two categories: disc or vertebral injuries and spinal cord injuries.
+Discs serve as cushions between spinal bones (vertebrae), while the spine safeguards the spinal cord—a nerve bundle linking the body to the brain.
+Trauma to the head or spine can harm discs, vertebrae, and potentially compress nerves, leading to various symptoms like pain and numbness.

-Trauma may be caused by car accidents, falls, acts of violence, and sports injuries.
-Degenerative conditions such as arthritis and osteoporosis can weaken bones and joints and may make traumatic injury to the head or spine more likely in the event of a forceful impact.
+Such trauma may result from car accidents, falls, violence, or sports-related incidents.
+Degenerative conditions like arthritis and osteoporosis can weaken bones and joints, increasing the risk of head or spine injury upon forceful impact.

 After neurosurgery, your rehabilitation regimen will likely include physical therapy, exercise, and medication.
 Your neurosurgeon will work with the rest of your healthcare team to ensure that you continue to heal and improve after your surgery.